-6. The financial statements have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17, and in accordance with the requirements of

-Local Government (Scotland) Act 1973, the Local Authority Accounts (Scotland) Regulations 2014, the Local Government in Scotland Act 2003 and directions made thereunder by the Scottish Ministers including all relevant presentation and disclosure requirements.

-7. Disclosure has been made in the financial statements of all matters necessary for them to show a true and fair view of the transactions and state of affairs of Scotland Excel Joint Committee for the year ended 31 March 2017.
+- 6. The financial statements have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17, and in accordance with the requirements of Local Government (Scotland) Act 1973, the Local Authority Accounts (Scotland) Regulations 2014, the Local Government in Scotland Act 2003 and directions made thereunder by the Scottish Ministers including all relevant presentation and disclosure requirements. - 7.
+Disclosure has been made in the financial statements of all matters necessary for them to show a true and fair view of the transactions and state of affairs of Glasgow and the Clyde Valley Strategic Development Planning Authority Joint Committee for the year ended 31 March 2017.